Internal Linking to Build Topical Authority: Beyond Keyword Optimization

 - Use consistent URL formats.

-- Avoid JS-based links crawlers can’t parse.
+- Avoid JS-based links crawlers cannot parse.

 “Some pages are known… Other pages are discovered when Google follows a link.”